w3c/mathml/docs/function-semantics.md

 It is probably possible to extend the nary notation to work with a number also, but I'm less sure of that.
 E.g, maybe `notation=set("@1,@@2)" could mean match the second child, then continue matching all siblings that are offset by two from that.
 Maybe a slightly different "@>2" would make more sense.
 Potentially multiple nary picks could be given and the pattern repeated until the children of the element are exhausted.
 I don't have a use case for that though.

 In the case of a named argument, the children would be searched for using a depth first search.
 The search stops when:
-1. The element has an `arg` attribute.
-If the value matches, the element is searched for a secondary `@` arg; if there are no more args, the element is returned.
+1. The element has an `arg` attribute and the value matches, the element is searched for a secondary `@` arg; if there are no more `@` args, the element is returned.
 If no match, the search continues on the next sibling of the current element.
 2. A `notation` attribute is found.
 The search continues on the next sibling of the current element.
 Note that the `arg` attribute has already been checked for a match.

 In step one, if an nary parameter is being matched, the search would continue on the next sibling instead of stopping.

+Step two is to prevent searching children of another notation and finding a match there.
+See the [Nested Notation section below](nested-notations) for an example.

 A few things to note:
-* although depth first might needless search deep down the tree, non-matching nodes are very likely to be leaf elements like fences or operators, so very little time will be wasted.
+* although depth first search might needlessly search deep down the tree, non-matching nodes are very likely to be leaf elements like fences or operators, so very little time will be wasted.
 * potentially all the arguments could be searched for at once and a dictionary is returned of the matches.

 # Examples of notations
-Here are Bruce's example with this new style.
-I'll do some with numbers and others with names.
+Here are Bruce's example with this new proposal's markup.
+Some use numbers and others with names.
+The choice was arbitrary.

 <!-- ======================================================================
   Big problems laying out tables.
 The goal is to embed multi-line quoted code